awmann/M_-M_K-/README.md

 The success of the associated paper depends on the ease of use of this software, so please feel free to send questions/suggestions to mann.andrew.w [at] gmail.com (or open an issue).

+To do:
+-Add a /fast option: just uses the best-fit formula and the table for errors.